imkarimkarim/you-dont-need-vercel/README.md

 npx pm2 logs
 ```

-## Get Notified when deploy is finished on Telegram 🔔
+## Get Notified on Telegram when deploy is finished  🔔

 - create a telegram bot

-- and set NOTIFY to true and your TELEGRAM_BOT_TOKEN on .env file
+- and set NOTIFY to true and your TELEGRAM_BOT_TOKEN, and DOMAIN on .env file